The question is kind of rhetorical, but also the answer is YES. It turns out there is a better dip than guacamole: Grilled Guacamole.

 6) Scoop avocado halves into a large bowl.
 Mince the jalapenos (remove the seeds), onion, and tomatoes.
 Add them to the bowl.

 7) Mince fresh cilantro and add to the bowl along with the juice from the lime that was grilled.

 8) Mash together and season with salt if needed.
 Serve with chips warm or cold.

 Making the Guacamole

-It shouldn’t be a problem this time of year to find really fresh ingredients for this guacamole.
+It shouldn’t be a problem this time of year to find really fresh ingredients for this Grilled Guacamole.
 You should be able to find really nice avocados and stuff, which will definitely make a difference.